madewithkoji/koji-docs/docs/02_editor/vcc_reference.md

   - Secret allows for keys to be set without the need to worry about them showing when a project gets remixed.
 It will only be visible in your project and no others even if they are remixed.
   - ![alt text](/docs/02_editor/vcc_reference/secret_customization.png)

+### Range
+  - Allows the user to drag a slider to specify a numeric value.
+Can be configured with a minimum value, maximum value, and a default increment/step size.

+### Select
+  - Lets the user choose from a predefined set of options

+### 3D object
+  - User can browse and import 3d OBJs from Google Poly

 **Have ideas for VCC?
 Let us know!**

 ## Developer information